 So I ask God to use me.
 I want to do His Will.
 When left up to me, I have screwed it up every time.
 There is great comfort in knowing I am looked after by an all powerful God and Father who thinks I’m His favorite, even if I don’t understand it.

-I want to offer hope that you are not alone, and not only overcome this thing called life, but to by mightily used by God.
-Even when you don’t realize it.
+This is not just a parenting blog!
+I write about all aspects of my life.
+Some pretty ugly ones too.
+I write a lot about my fear and how I overcome it by running towards it, instead of from it.
+I want to offer hope that you are not alone.
+And shows, we will not only overcome this thing called life, but be mightily used by God.
+Even when we don’t realize it.

-We do this by growing our faith that exceeds understanding.
+We can do this by growing our faith that exceeds understanding.

 So, please!
 Let’s do this together!
 Subscribe, and you won’t miss a thing!

 I was born in Streator, Il, but raised in Phoenix, AZ.
 I currently reside in Peoria, AZ with my awesome husband, a couple of kids still with us and a dog.

 After high school I attended a couple of community colleges; earned a couple of two year degrees and it only took me 19 years to finally finish my four year degree in Christian Studies.
 In all honesty, I took time off and had a family somewhere in the middle of all that.